calcinai/phpi/README.md

 This library interacts (almost) directly with the peripheral registers for maximum functionality and speed.
 See note on `mmap/dma`

-> As there is no ability to `mmap` in PHP, this has been delegated to a python subprocess.
+> As there is no ability to `mmap` in PHP, by default, this has been delegated to a python subprocess.
 The python has been kept to an absolute minimum
 > (<25 lines) in terms of complexity to allow flexibility at PHP level.

-> **This means that you MUST have python installed alongside PHP for it to function (at all!).** This subprocess is plugable, so it should be easy enough to replace it with a PHP extension down the track.
+> **This means that you MUST have python installed alongside PHP for it to function (at all!).** _…sortof_

+> There is also a [https://github.com/calcinai/php-ext-mmap](native PHP extension) that is a drop-in replacement for the python subprocess,
+> which greatly improves performance.
+I'd strongly recommend using it, especially with less powerful Pis.

 This library will function without any kernel drivers/sysfs etc enabled.